dvyukov/go-fuzz/README.md

 in the ```Fuzz``` function.
 The chances that go-fuzz will generate the correct checksum are very low, so most work will be in vain otherwise.

 Go-fuzz can utilize several machines.
-To do this, start master process separately:
+To do this, start the coordinator process
+separately:
 ```
-$ go-fuzz -workdir=examples/png -master=127.0.0.1:8745
+$ go-fuzz -workdir=examples/png -coordinator=127.0.0.1:8745
 ```
-It will manage persistent corpus and crashers and coordinate work of slave processes.
+It will manage persistent corpus and crashers and coordinate work of worker processes.
-Then run one or more slave processes as:
+Then run one or more worker processes as:
 ```
-$ go-fuzz -bin=./png-fuzz.zip -slave=127.0.0.1:8745 -procs=10
+$ go-fuzz -bin=./png-fuzz.zip -worker=127.0.0.1:8745 -procs=10
 ```

 ## External Articles